openstack-archive/tripleo-quickstart/doc/source/design.rst

   Solve for Scenario #1
     * Focus on virtualization tools available in CentOS and Red Hat Enterprise Linux, use libvirt
-    * Create a easy to use script to execute tripleo-quickstart e.g. quickstart.sh that Jake can just download and execute
+    * Create an easy to use script to execute tripleo-quickstart e.g. quickstart.sh that Jake can just download and execute

       Example:::